-Palom has multiple buyers for the Non-GMO Salmon, any one of which could purchase our entire production.
+Palom has multiple buyers for our salmon, any one of which could purchase our entire production.
 We are not in the market of genetically modified salmon.

-As designed, the closed containment farm will meet sustainability requirements of Monterrey Bay Aquarium in California, the Soil Association of Scotland and Whole Foods in Austin Texas.
+As designed, the closed containment farm will meet sustainability requirements of Monterrey Bay Aquarium in California, the Soil Association of Scotland and Whole Foods-like organic aquaculture growing requirements.
 Our wholesale and foodservice customers require this third party certification as the retail public is demanding it.
 Conventional foreign ocean-based systems cannot meet these sustainability requirements.

 With four-year review period, Palom's one-of-a-kind permits and experience allow a forward thinking investor a sustainable return on investment in the aquaculture industry.